linked-db/linked-ql/README.md

 *└ Spec:*
 + `sql`: any SQL statement.
-+ `options`: an optional object for passing additional parameters for the operation.
++ `options`: optional extra parameters for the operation.
 + Return value: a [`Savepoint`](#object-savepoint) instance for all `CREATE`, `ALTER`, `DROP` statements, then an `Array` of data objects for the `SELECT` statement and for any `INSERT`, `UPDATE`, and `DELETE` statements that specify a `RETURNING` clause.

 ```js